 - 1 tbsp carob powder

 Carob and gelatin are enticing enough flavours that my dogs enjoy these treats made with water (like the treats shown), but you can use stock if you’d like.
 We might wrinkle our noses at chocolatey soup, but dogs find the combo downright drool worthy.
-My go-to stock is simple unseasoned broth saved from preparing homemade dog food.
+My go-to stock for homemade dog treats is simple unseasoned broth saved from preparing homemade dog food.
+Carob is also a delicious option for flavouring a yogurt gelatin gummy.
+See below for tips on how to make a milk chocolate version of our carob gummy dog treats.

 - Measure the water into a small pan.